Hellseher/cix/README.md

 _Collection of utilities for Unix like operating systems._

 ## Intro ##
-Aim of this repo to collect short examples of command usage, to be helpful for *nix beginners and interesting place for advanced users.
+The aim of this is repo to collect short examples of command usage, to be helpful for *nix beginners and interesting place for advanced users.
 All information containing here can be reach in man pages.

 Man pages have the common sections.

 1. General commands
 2. Systems calls